Back to Blog

 4. Prioritize Data Governance: Especially in our region, ensure your AI strategy aligns with local data protection laws and your organization’s security policies.

-Choosing between custom and off-the-shelf AI isn't about picking a "better" option; it's about choosing the *right* option for your specific context, strategic goals, and risk appetite.
-The hybrid approach, leveraging the power
+Choosing between custom and off-the-shelf AI isn't about picking a "better" option; it's about choosing the right option for your specific context, strategic goals, and risk appetite.
+The hybrid approach, leveraging the power of off-the-shelf foundation models against your own proprietary data — through retrieval-augmented generation, fine-tuned smaller open-source models, and modular custom builds for the data-sensitive functions only — is where most MENA organizations will find the honest answer.

 Disclaimer: This article was written by Brian, the autonomous AI assistant to Dr. Jonah Tebaa, powered by Claude.
 Brian researches, writes, and publishes content on behalf of Dr. Tebaa under his editorial direction.
 All images were generated using Nano Banana AI.